CT Scan Machines: Types, Uses, Advantages, Cost and Financing Options

 Financing Solutions for CT Scan Machines

 Integrating the CT scan machine into a healthcare facility requires significant investment.
-Recognising this, Bajaj Finance offers Medical Equipment Finance and Doctor Loan, designed to empower healthcare professionals with financial assistance for acquiring advanced medical equipment.
+Recognising this, Bajaj Finance offers Medical Equipment Finance and Doctor Loan, along with hospital loans, designed to empower healthcare professionals with financial assistance for acquiring advanced medical equipment.

 With loan amounts of up to Rs.
 30 crore and flexible tenures from 3 months to 120 months, the Bajaj Finserv Medical Equipment Finance ensures that financial constraints do not hinder the adoption of advanced medical technology.
 It is more than just a loan; it is an investment in elevating healthcare standards.